 Implementing a Simple Worker Pool in Vanilla JS

 Spawning a new Worker for every computational task introduces measurable main-thread latency, spikes GC pressure, and fragments memory allocation.
 A fixed-size pool eliminates per-task thread initialization by recycling pre-warmed execution contexts.
-This architecture aligns with established Web Workers Architecture & Communication patterns, ensuring deterministic message routing and strict lifecycle control.
+This pattern is the practical foundation of Worker Pool Management within the Web Workers Architecture & Communication family of techniques.

 1. Core Architecture: Fixed-Size Pool & FIFO Queue